shomechakraborty/housing_price_prediction_model/README.md

 Dataset: Housing Price Prediction Data - https://www.kaggle.com/datasets/muhammadbinimran/housing-price-prediction-data

 Model Testing Information: This model is tested on both the training and testing datasets, predicting the average price for homes in both the training and testing data.
-When the model is ran, information related to the model’s prediction for the average price, the true average price, and the percent error, for homes in the training and testing data are presented.
-The model’s training error and testing error are at around 3% and differ by around 0.1%, indicating the model’s strong predictive performance and ability to generalize to data beyond the training data.
+Information for the model's mean absolute error on both the training and testing data is presented when the model is ran.
+The model’s mean absolute error on both the training and testing data are at around 3% and differ by around 0.1%, indicating the model’s strong predictive performance and ability to generalize to data beyond the training data.